-The Southeast Missouri Network Against Sexual Violence (SEMO-NASV) was formed in 1997 to serve as a first-response agency to provide timely, compassionate, coordinated care for child and adult victims of sexual violence.
-Because sexual violence has long-term and far-reaching effects on adults and children as well as their families, SEMO-NASV offers advocacy, counseling and forensic care for all victims of sexual violence in southeast Missouri.
+The Southeast Missouri Network Against Sexual Violence (SEMO-NASV) was formed in 1997 to serve as a first-response agency to provide timely, compassionate, coordinated care for child and adult survivors of sexual violence.
+Because sexual violence has long-term and far-reaching effects on adults and children, SEMO-NASV offers advocacy, counseling and forensic care for all survivors of sexual violence in southeast Missouri.

-Specially trained agency staff interview child and adult abuse victims in a safe, private and secure setting, using a non-leading, legally defensible model.
+Specially trained agency staff interview child and adult abuse clients in a safe, private and secure setting, using a non-leading, legally defensible model.

-All children and adults who are victims of sexual violence are assigned an advocate to help them understand their rights as related to the criminal justice system.
-The advocate also provides case management services to assist victims and their families with other needs such as work or school-related issues.
+All children and adults who are survivors of sexual violence are assigned an advocate to help them understand their rights as related to the criminal justice system.
+The advocate also provides case management services to assist clients and their families with other needs such as resource provision and work or school-related issues.

 Education and Prevention

-Through the Green Bear Program, sexual abuse prevention programs are provided in schools, churches and other youth organizations for children in pre-kindergarten through twelfth grades.
-The Green Bear Program also provides parents, grandparents, caretakers and professionals with training to recognize and report child abuse.
-Classes are offered to schools, law enforcement, churches and civic organizations to address Missouri Mandated Reporter laws.
+Through the Green Bear Project, sexual abuse prevention programs are provided in schools, churches and other youth organizations for children in pre-kindergarten through eighth grades.
+The Green Bear Project also provides parents, grandparents, caretakers, and professionals with training to recognize and report child abuse.
+Classes are offered to schools, law enforcement, churches, and civic organizations to address Missouri’s Mandated Reporter laws.

 (877) 820-6278 Available 24 hours a day, seven days a week.